 Strength training for Runners: How to Stay Strong

 Running is a fairly simple sport to get into.
 A pair of running shoes and an outfit and you are on your way!
+But strength training for runners is often overlooked.
 While the actual act of running may seem simple, without proper support it may put you at risk of injury.
 The load of landing during each footfall of running is called the eccentric load and it puts an increased amount of pressure on the joints of your back and lower body.
 If your muscles aren’t up to the demand of each step you will start to feel the symptoms of it in the joints and muscles of your lower limb.

 Running targets specific muscle groups over others.
 The quadriceps and hamstrings along with the calves tend to get worked.
 While things like the core musculature, glutes and upper back muscles don’t get directly worked during the run, this however doesn’t mean that they aren’t required to be strong to allow you to keep running.

-We have compiled a list of 7 fairly simple (yet not always easy) exercises that you can start to include in your routine .
+We have compiled a list of 7 fairly simple (yet not always easy) strength training exercises that runners can start to include in your routine .
 By completing 15-20 repetitions of each exercise two to three times through, ideally 3 times a week, you will help increase muscular strength and decrease your injury rate.

 The love hate relationship is real with the plank.
 We are going to switch it up a little bit here.
 On your elbows and toes, you are going to hold yourself in the plank position hovering above the ground for 10 seconds, then rest for 2 seconds and repeat it 6 times per round!
 On your last round you are simply going to hold the plank as long as you can!